RED HOOK THEN TO NOW: marsh, mill pond, port, derelict, renewal

 Urban blight of the era

-Inland, gangs, crime and crack use wreak a toll on the Hook during the 1980s.
+Inland, gangs, crime, and crack use wreak a toll on the Hook during the 1980s.
 A stalwart, rump remains of the Red Hook community soldiers on, while the media portrays Red Hook as the poster child of the crack epidemic.
 For outsiders, Red Hook's waterfront becomes known as a place where people drive to do illegal dumping (tires, stolen cars, an occasional body), drag racing and other illegal activities.
 You can hear about that era in a conversation recorded in 2024 between Red Hook leader Wally Bazemore and planner Ron Shiffman at a Pratt Institute graduate class here.

 By the late 1980s, the maritime industry in the region is growing and seeking dock space, but waterfront parcels in Red Hook are inaccessible and warehoused for years.
 A vivid example is the warehousing is the Sucrest/Revere sugar refinery property that sits idle, often for sale, after the refinery closes in the 1980s.

-The word on the street (or in a rag tag marina of locals that existed there for many years) is that the refinery is owned by a crony of Imelda Marcos.
+The word on the street (from a rag tag marina of locals that existed there for many years) is that the refinery is owned by a crony of Imelda Marcos.
 That owner, and the one that follows, has the property listed at high prices that are more than a decade ahead of their time, so the site doesn't sell.
 During this limbo, the site's docking infrastructure and buildings deteriorate badly.

 American Molasses - Sucrest - Revere Sugar